 Who we are

 113 Suicide Prevention is the national Dutch suicide prevention centre, financed mainly by the Dutch Ministry of Health, Welfare and Sport (Ministerie van VWS).
 Our organization has been active as an independent care provider since September 2009.
 We employ psychologists and psychiatrists and a large group of fully trained volunteers who allow us provide round-the-clock confidential support through chats and phone calls.
 113 works in close cooperation with the mental health institutes' crisis centres.
-Together, these professionals are available 24 hours a day, 7 days a week across the Netherlands for crisis dialogues, psychological treatments or referrals to a medical practitioner.
+Together, these professionals are available 24 hours a day, 7 days a week across the Netherlands for crisis dialogues and psychological treatments.

 Mental health services